Power up your home with us

 Your new home should hopefully already get gas and electricity supplied to it before you move.
 Nonetheless, it’s important to make a trip to your new home before moving day (where feasible) to ensure that the property is connected to the National Grid.
 Test lights and any gas appliances in the home.
 If you receive no response, check to see if the previous occupant has shut off the gas supply at the main, or shut off the main breaker on the property’s fuse box.

-How do I add energy to my new house?
+How do I add electricity to my new house?

-If your new home is without gas or electricity (and you’ve carried out the checks above), you’ll need to contact your area’s local Distribution Network Operator (DNO) to see if there is a connection.
+If your new home is without electricity, you’ll need to contact your area’s local Distribution Network Operator (DNO) to see if there is a connection.
 Your DNO can also inform you who currently supplies energy to the property if nobody has made you aware yet.
-Look for your DNO in the table below:
+If you are not sure who your DNO is, then you can look for your DNO in the table below:

 |Region Where You Live||Distribution Network Operator||Contact Number|